davidtchiu/davidtchiu.github.io/teaching/cs475/lab1/index.md

 - Note a few important differences from Java's handling of arrays:

   - You *should not* input the size of the array from the user, then create the array later.
-There will be a workaround for this limitation after we introduce memory allocation (malloc) in the next tutorial.
+There will be a workaround for this limitation after we introduce memory allocation (`malloc`) in a later lab.

-  - There is no easy way to determine the size of an existing array.
-This shouldn't be a problem, since arrays must have had a known size when created.
-So if you're writing a function that inputs an array, you should also pass along the array's size.
+  - There is no easy way to ask for the size of an existing array.
+So if you're writing a function (method) that inputs an array, you should also pass along that array's size so you know when to stop looping!

-- Referring back to the source file:
+- Back to the above source file:

   - **Lines 2-3**: the random number generator functions `srand()` and `rand()` are imported from `stdlib.h`.
 We also include `time.h` to gain access to the `time()` function, which returns the number of seconds elapsed since 00:00 Jan 1, 1970 (known as Unix Time or Epoch Time).